 The ECHA Guidance R16 provides one set of release factors each for industrial applications for the industrial use of a substance as a processing aid (ERC4) or resulting in inclusion of a substance into a matrix (ERC5).
-This document provides background information to the SPERC factsheets for the industrial use of adhesives and sealants, i.e. the so-called FEICA-SPERCs, referring to ERC 4 and 5.
+The use of monomers in polymerisation processes (ERC 6c) or as reactive process regulators is subsumed in this exposure scenario, because these substances behave similar as those simply enclosed into a matrix.
+This document provides background information to the SPERC factsheets for the industrial use of adhesives and sealants, i.e. the so-called FEICA-SPERCs, referring to ERC 4, 5 and ERC 6 c,d.
 Thus, specific information is provided on operational use conditions relevant to exposure and on product application (chapter 2 and 3), on risk management measures (chapter 4) and on the derivation method and justification of release factors and indicative use rates (chapter 5).